 Well, this is not just any other ‘mountain’, it is an active volcano!
 How often in life have you got the chance to come back from a trip and brag about having visited an active volcano?
 Mostly, never.
 Right?
 Here’s your chance then!
 If you love hiking, go for a sunrise trek to Mount Batur.
 You need to start climbing at 2:30-3.00 in the morning for you to make it to the top before sunrise.
-But, if you are lazy bum like us, wake up at leisure, head to Kintamani (a mountain opposite Mount Batur) and enjoy the sight of this volcanic beauty!
+But, if you are a lazy bum like us, wake up at leisure, head to Kintamani (a mountain opposite Mount Batur) and enjoy the sight of this volcanic beauty!

 Let Ubud charm you!

 The beauty of Ubud will paralyse your senses and make you forget that stunning beaches are just a short drive away.
 This region located in the interiors of Bali is a world in itself.
 You can walk around the many handicraft shops, take cooking lessons, go cycling amidst rice paddies, go hiking on the famous Campuhan ridge walk or amuse yourself at the sacred Monkey forest.
 If you missed the Kecak dance performance at Uluwatu or if cultural performances entice you, attend a show of the Barong Dance at Batubulan.
 Seriously, you have a multitude of options in Ubud.
 What you choose will depend a lot on how many days of your vacation, you spend in this region.

 Indulge in pure tourist attractions of Bali!